-Once you release your official results to SFU, it can take up to three weeks for them to appear on your application portal.
-If you have waited for three weeks and still do not see your results updated, please send SFU a ticket that includes:
+Once you release your official results to SFU, please allow one month for them to appear on your application portal.
+If you have waited for over one month and still do not see your results updated, please send SFU a ticket that includes:

 - the date on which you released your results to SFU, and

 - your unofficial test results with your name and test information clearly visible.

 PLEASE NOTE: Duolingo, online versions of the IELTS, TOEFL MyBest (super-scored), or or TOEFL Essentials results will not be accepted.

 Don't meet the English Language Proficiency requirements?

 Consider enrolling in Pre-MDM, a 2 semester program designed to help students whose second language is English improve their English communication in the digital industry and prepare for entry into the Master of Digital Media program.

 For up-to-date, detailed instructions and information, please visit the application page.